 Forbidden City was the palace of the 24 emperors in China’s Ming and Qing dynasties.
 It is the essence of Chinese ancient palace architecture and an incomparable architectural masterpiece and is also the world’s largest existing and the best preserved ancient wooden structure building.
-Get to know about the teaching methodology of a second language.

 It is known as the head of the world’s five palaces (the Forbidden City in Beijing, the Palace of Versailles in France, the Buckingham Palace in UK, the White House of U.S.A and the Kremlin in Russia).